ascarter/grpcproxy/README.md

 The project includes a server that handles the chat.Greeter and chat.Echo services.
 A reverse grpc proxy supports forwarding the chat services.
 Two clients - echo and hello will send an echo request or a hello request.

+This project demonstrates using mTLS for all connections.

 ## Requirements

 Install [protobuf compiler](https://github.com/protocolbuffers/protobuf/releases)